hhuDelta/hhudelta.github.io/content/en/authors/Cheng Zhen/_index.md

   - Graduate Students
 ---

 I received my B.E. degree in Software Engineering from Jiangsu University of Science and Technology in 2023.
-I am currently studying for my Master's degree and am a member of the HHU-CV laboratory under Professor Yirui Wu.
+I am currently studying for my Master's degree and am a member of the DeltaV Lab under Professor Yirui Wu.
 I often post my projects on Github.
 If you are interested, you can communicate with me through email or post an issue.